 Ensuring that care needs are met

 Allowing for independence is crucial, but you also need to make sure that care needs are being met, notably with recent concerns.
-An older person might decide to opt for domiciliary care services
+An older person might decide to opt for full time domiciliary care services

-rather than going to a care home, simply to as to remain in the comfort of their own home and preserve their independence.
+rather than going to a care home, simply to remain in the comfort of their own home and preserve their independence.
 This is a great decision - if the quality of the care services is adequate.

 This is why we at Sova Healthcare strive to offer a wide range of home care services, such as night care services

 for the most independent.
 Indeed, we assess each situation based purely on an older person's needs, and there are a variety of enhanced care options available, such as assisted living, Alzheimer's and dementia care

 If you are looking for specialist elderly care services and 24h home care, or if you would simply like more information, get in touch

 , or call a member of our friendly team on 0800 688 8866